martintobola-cz/czmtsphone/README.md

 No pop-ups, no annoyances.

 🧭 Simple controls:
-Logical and intuitive—anyone can use it.
+Logical and intuitive - anyone can use it.
 You can even search for contacts directly via the dialer using T9.

 👨‍👩‍👧 No more unwanted calls:
 Check a single box to allow calls only from your saved contacts (blocking spam, scams, and annoying call centers).
 Perfect for 👶 children and 👵 seniors.